Charles Herrmann Owner | Chairman

-He began his legal career as a Pierce County Deputy Sheriff serving as an investigator in the White-Collar Crime Unit of the Prosecuting Attorney’s office.
-Upon being admitted to the bar he was appointed to a full Deputy Prosecuting Attorney position where he was soon appointed head of a Joint Law Enforcement Task Force addressing juvenile prostitution.
-In that capacity he was assigned detectives from the Tacoma Police Department and the Pierce County Sheriff’s office as well as coordinating action with a Special Investigations Unit in Washington State Patrol and the Military Police at Ft.
+He began his legal career as a Pierce County Deputy Sheriff serving as an investigator in the White-Collar Crime Unit of the Prosecuting Attorney’s Office.
+After admission to the bar, he was appointed as a Deputy Prosecuting Attorney.
+He soon became the leader of a Joint Law Enforcement Task Force addressing juvenile prostitution.
+In that capacity he was assigned detectives from the Tacoma Police Department and the Pierce County Sheriff’s office.
+He coordinated action with a Special Investigations Unit in Washington State Patrol and the Military Police at Ft.
 Lewis and McCord Air Force Base.
 Their combined efforts resulted in numerous felony pimping convictions of criminals preying on teenage girls.

-He then went into private practice with his father, where after several years practicing in the criminal defense arena, he moved into the field of wrongful death and personal injury.
-He assumed the mantle of CEO of our law firm in 1976.
+He then went into private practice with his father, former State Senator and Washington State Insurance Commissioner Karl Herrmann.
+After several years practicing in the criminal defense arena, Charles moved into the field of wrongful death and personal injury.

-Charles gained an international reputation for his part in the litigation that arose out of the controversial shoot down of Korean Air Lines flight “KAL 007” by the Soviet Union over Sakhalin Island in 1983.
+Herrmann gained an international reputation in the litigation that arose out of the controversial shoot down of Korean Air Lines flight “KAL 007” by the Soviet Union over Sakhalin Island in 1983.
 He represented the families of 89 victims.
-After secret and lengthy negotiations in Korea, Herrmann was able to secure the testimony of another Korean Air Lines 747 pilot – that literally cracked the case against the U.S. Federal Government and KAL.
+After secret and lengthy negotiations in Korea, Herrmann was able to secure the testimony of another Korean Air Lines 747 pilot that cracked the case against the U.S. Federal Government and KAL.
 His role was portrayed in the HBO movie Tailspin and featured in the definitive book on the case Death of Flight 007.
 He eventually recovered $10 million dollars for one family alone and millions more for the rest of his clients.

-He was chosen by the family of Antonio Zambrano-Montes, who was killed by police in Pasco, Washington on February 10, 2015 that gained international attention when the shooting was captured on several cell phone videos.
-That case has been successfully settled against the police.
+He also successfully settled the case of Antonio Zambrano-Montes, who was killed by police in Pasco, Washington in 2015.
+The shooting, which was captured on several cell phone videos, gained international attention.

 He takes great pride in the firm’s tradition of representing the average person, “the little guy,” against airlines, transportation companies, governments, Lloyds of London, and other giants of the insurance industry.